 human body

-When combined with wearable data, DNA insights make health patterns feel less unpredictable.
+DNA insights can make health patterns in your wearable data feel less unpredictable.

 Most importantly, a DNA-aware smart ring helps identify which habits and lifestyle changes are likely to work for YOU... not just what's trending.